 Don’t lose the reader’s interest, though.
 Resist going on too many tangents or diverge from the subject.
 Keep your reader focused on the problem and the solution.
 Simply go a bit deeper into how the answer applies in real life.

 It’s good to be theoretical, but practical examples are your best bet.
-In this detail section, you can take your solution and provide examples or proof of the effectiveness of the solution.
+In this detail section, you can take your solution and provide examples or proof of the solution’s effectiveness.

 Part 7 – Wrap-Up Conclusion